aliseyedalian/seyedalian_ir/README.md

 # personal_weblog
 This is my personal page on Internet.
+Its web framework is Django.